skip to Main Content

 An Executor’s Job: What an Executor of a Will Should Expect

-Typically, before naming someone as executor in a will, the will-writer (or testator) asks the person if they’re comfortable with being their executor.
+Before naming someone as executor in a will, the will-writer usually asks the person if they’re comfortable with the responsibility.
 Often, without fully understanding the legal duties and obligations associated with being an executor, the person accepts.
-However, accepting executorship over an estate in order to please the testator, or because they are flattered for being trusted with the position is often a mistake.
-Depending on the size and structure of an estate, executors can be tasked with a long and complicated estate administration process, and it’s important that executors understand what they’re agreeing to and are capable of handling all the tasks expected of them.
+However, executors often make the mistake of accepting executorship just to please the testator.
+The size and structure of an estate may task executors with a long and complicated estate administration process.
+Therefore, executors need to understand what they’re agreeing to and ensure they can handle all the expected tasks.

 Duties, Tasks and Responsibilities

 Generally, the executor must have the original copy of the will – there are scenarios which may arise where the original copy is not required and a copy of the original is fine.
-If the will is required to go through probate, which it most often is, the executor must provide the will before the probate courts to verify that the will is a valid will and can be executed.
+The executor must present the will to the probate courts for validation and execution.
+This is only necessary if the will requires probate, which is most often the case.

-After probate has been granted, the executor can begin to administer the estate, preparing it for distribution to the beneficiaries.
-Even after their death, the testator must repay any debts owed – the executor is tasked with paying these debts, including taxes, on the estate’s behalf (using the estate’s funds).
-Executors are responsible to do all that is necessary to ensure that they have not left any of the testator’s debts unpaid.
-This can include putting adverts in the newspaper to notify any potential debtors of the testator’s death and to notify the executor within 30 days if they expect to be repaid.
+Next, the executor can begin to administer the estate, preparing it for distribution to the beneficiaries.
+The testator must repay any debts owed even after their death.
+The executor, using the estate’s funds, is responsible for paying these debts, including taxes, on behalf of the estate.
+Executors are responsible for ensuring that they have not left any of the testator’s debts unpaid.
+This can even include putting adverts in the newspaper to notify any potential debtors of the testator’s death.

 It’s crucial that the executor is careful to account for all transactions involved with the estate, tracking anything that goes into and out of the estate.
-Once the estate is ready to be distributed to the beneficiaries, the executor must provide an account detailing all the transactions made on behalf of the estate.
+When the estate is ready for distribution to the beneficiaries, the executor must detail all the transactions made on behalf of the estate in an account.
 The accuracy and detail of these records is crucial in the instance that a beneficiary of the estate raises a claim for passing of accounts.
-To help make this process easier for executors, it’s recommended that they open an estate bank account to keep all the estate’s funds in one place.
+To help make this process easier for executors, it’s recommended to open an estate bank account to keep all the estate’s funds in one place.

 Even if not specified in the will, an executor can receive compensation for their work.

-Note that this is not an exhaustive list of duties that an executor will have – every estate administration process is unique and will entail various debts and assets that need to be attended to.
+Remember, this list of executor duties isn’t exhaustive – each estate administration process is unique and requires attention to various debts and assets.
 This list covers the most common and important duties that an executor will likely be responsible for.

 Risks of Personal Liability